allanchua101/sana/README.md

 #### Function Distribution by Layer Count

-Use the command `lambda-attached-layer-count-distribution` to retrieve the account-wide distribution of Lambda functions based on the number of attached Lambda layers
+`lambda-attached-layer-count-distribution` is used to get the Lambda functions distribution based on the number of attached Lambda layers.

 ```sh
 sana lambda-attached-layer-count-distribution -o chart